IMG

 To ensure transparency and independence in selecting our travel insurance award winners, we base our decisions solely on Squaremouth marketplace sales data from the previous month, without any influence from insurance companies, business relationships, affiliates, or other external parties.
-Each award is given to the top-selling plans that meet the specific criteria outlined below.

 IMG’s iTravelInsured Choice is the best travel insurance for seniors because of its extensive medical benefits, flexibility, and accessibility.
 At around $400 per trip, it provides competitive cruise insurance pricing and significant medical and cancellation flexibility.